7 Causes of Wheel Bearing Noise (and What it Sounds Like)

-Wheel bearings enable the wheels to rotate with minimal friction, but when a vehicle comes to a stop, the bearings start to cool off and then a vacuum is generated from the lubricant, air, and contacting metal.
+Wheel bearings enable your car’s wheels to rotate with minimal friction, but when a vehicle comes to a stop, the bearings start to cool down, creating a vacuum inside.
+This vacuum is normally contained by seals.

 wheel bearing sounds like